lresende/notebook/notebook/tests/README.md

-# IPython Notebook JavaScript Tests
+# Jupyter Notebook JavaScript Tests

 This directory includes regression tests for the web notebook.
 These tests depend on [CasperJS](http://casperjs.org/), which in turn requires a recent